saveourtool/save-cloud/save-deploy/README.md

 * To build the project and run all tests, execute `./gradlew build`.
 * For deployment, all microservices are packaged as docker images with the version based on latest git tag and latest commit hash, if there are commits after tag.

-Deployment is performed on server via docker swarm or locally via docker-compose.
+Deployment is performed on server via docker swarm or locally via docker compose.
 See detailed information below.

 ## Server deployment
 * Server should run Linux and support docker swarm and gvisor runtime.
 Ideally, kernel 5.+ is required.